Dear Dr. Don,

-You've earned an average yield of 5.27 percent, and you're currently earning 4 percent on the savings bonds.
+As of this writing, you've earned an average yield of 5.27 percent, and you're currently earning 4 percent on the savings bonds.
 They stop earning interest in 2016.

 Most financial institutions will redeem your savings bonds.
 But because your savings bank does not, it should be able to point you to a bank that will handle the redemption.
 You also could convert your paper bonds to electronic form through TreasuryDirect.gov and then redeem them into your bank account.
 I'd only suggest this if you plan to hold the bonds to maturity, which is what I'm going to recommend.